Towards Porting Operating Systems with Program Synthesis: and Language Definition

 Fetching from a pointer takes the form \memread{\tte}.
 Storing to a pointer takes the form \smAssign{\tte_1, C}{\tte_2}.
 The extra constant \ttC specifies the width of the cell pointed to.
 (This is not an offset.)
 Because we do not check pointers statically, we do not know the memory region being pointed to and cannot look up its cell size; thus we need the width explicitly for typing.
 It is checked at runtime.

 \mypara{Labels} As mentioned above, the term ``label'' means an assembler label or linker symbol.
-These have addresses (or depending on how one looks at them, they are addresses) and those addresses are constants, but the constants are not known at assembly time, so we must model them abstractly.
+These are constant addresses that are not known at assembly time, so we must model them abstractly.

 When one declares a memory region, one may attach a label to it, which is an additional identifier.
 This identifier is created as a variable of type \labeltyp{\ttC} in \autoref{fig:tr_casp_types1}.
 The value is a pointer to the first entry in the region, and a single type subsumption rule allows this value to be accessed and placed in an ordinary register or variable of suitable bitvector type.
 The intended mechanism is that for each machine the preferred instruction on that machine for loading assembler symbols into a register can be defined to take an operand of type \labeltyp{\ttC}, and then its value can be assigned to the destination register.
 This type restriction on the operand is sufficient to synthesize programs that use labels correctly.